makrai/notes/mosbach2006-stabil-finetune.md

 ### Failed fine-tuning runs suffer from vanishing gradients

-* Fig. 2c that the failed runs have practically constant training loss
+* Fig. 2c: the failed runs have practically constant training loss
-  * Fig. 14 in the Appendix for a comparison with successful fine-tuning).
-In
+  * Fig. 14 in the Appendix: a comparison with successful fine-tuning
-* Fig. 4 we plot the l 2 gradient norms of the loss function with respect to different layers of BERT, for one failed and successful fine-tuning run.
-For
+* Fig. 4 plots the l 2 gradient norms of the loss function with respect to different layers of BERT, for one failed and successful fine-tuning run
-  * failed run we see large enough gradients only for the top layers and vanishing gradients for the bottom layers
+  * failed run: we see large enough gradients only for the top layers and vanishing gradients for the bottom layers
   * successful run
     * also observe small gradients at the beginning of training (until iter 70)